Technology-Notes/pablodav-linux-general-doc-wiki/Vagrant-notes.md

 Now initialize as [vagrant project](https://www.vagrantup.com/docs/getting-started/project_setup.html)
 ----------------------------------

+### Use directly to box desired:

+    vagrant init centos/7

+### Init the vm on the folder without defining a box

     vagrant init

 Edit the Vagrantfile and put the name of the box you are going to use like:

     config.vm.box = "centos/7"

-Or use directly to box desired:

-    vagrant init centos/7
+### Or just copy an existing folder with Vagrantfile and rename the folder.

 Start your vm
 -------------